lyteword/kjv/john/chapter-18.md

 <sup>19</sup> ¶ The high priest then asked Jesus of his disciples, and of his doctrine.

-<sup>20</sup> Jesus answered him, I spake openly to the world ; I ever taught in the synagogue , and in the temple , whither the Jews always resort ; and in secret have I said nothing .
+<sup>20</sup> Jesus answered him, I spake openly to the world; I ever taught in the synagogue, and in the temple, whither the Jews always resort; and in secret have I said nothing.

-<sup>21</sup> Why askest thou me ? ask them which heard me , what I have said unto them : behold , they know what I said .
+<sup>21</sup> Why askest thou me? ask them which heard me, what I have said unto them: behold, they know what I said.

 <sup>22</sup> And when he had thus spoken, one of the officers which stood by struck Jesus with the palm of his hand, saying, Answerest thou the high priest so?

-<sup>23</sup> Jesus answered him, If I have spoken evil , bear witness of the evil : but if well , why smitest thou me ?
+<sup>23</sup> Jesus answered him, If I have spoken evil, bear witness of the evil: but if well, why smitest thou me?

 <sup>24</sup> Now Annas had sent him bound unto Caiaphas the high priest.